-89 Direct budget financing (also known as direct budget support) refers to cases where disbursements of Fund resources are made directly to the country's treasury at the request of the member.
-By contrast, indirect budget financing can be (and is very often) provided when the Fund makes disbursements to the central bank and these help relax domestic financing constraints for the public sector as part of the broader macroeconomic program.
+114 Direct budget support refers to cases where disbursements of Fund resources are channeled to the member through the country's treasury at the request of the member.
+By contrast, indirect budget support can be (and is very often) provided when the Fund makes disbursements available to the member but channeled through the central bank and these help relax domestic financing constraints for the public sector as part of the broader macroeconomic program.
 A special case of budget financing is Fund financial support to members of a monetary union.
 For example, in the CFA franc zone, the regional central bank unconditionally provides credit in the (domestic currency equivalent) amount of Fund support to the relevant government.
-See Staff Guidance Note on the Use of Fund Resources for Budget Support (2010).
+See Staff Guidance Note on the Use of Fund Resources for Budget Support (IMF, 2010f).

-(iii) the central bank cannot or should not (for legal or institutional reasons) lend to the government while the domestic financial sector is too shallow (or not stable enough) to provide the necessary budget financing (or the central bank plays a largely passive domestic policy role, for instance under a currency board or in a fully dollarized economy).
-In these cases, staff reports should justify the use of the domestic counterpart of resources as for budget financing where relevant and discuss safeguards implications.90
+shallow (or not stable enough) to provide the necessary budget financing (or the central bank plays a largely passive domestic policy role, for instance under a currency board or in a fully dollarized economy).
+In these cases, staff reports should justify the use of the domestic counterpart of resources as for budget financing where relevant and discuss safeguards implications.115

-134. SCF-supported programs should be aligned with the country's own poverty reduction and growth objectives.
-The following specific guidance applies to PRS linkages:91
+137. SCF-supported programs should be aligned with the country's own poverty reduction and growth objectives.
+The following specific guidance applies to PRS linkages:116

 - Any financing request or program review under the SCF must be accompanied by a statement, normally in the LOI or MEFP, of how the program advances the country's poverty reduction and growth objectives.
-It is expected that the description would be more detailed at the time of the initial program request or when a new PRSP (or I-PRSP) is produced.92 In cases where a relevant PRS document exists, this description in the LOI/MEFP could cross-reference to the PRS document. - If a PRS document exists, the SCF-supported program should be consistent with the objectives of the PRS in the context of promoting a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth. - In cases where a relevant PRS document93 does not exist, the SCF documentation (e.g., in an attachment to the LOI or MEFP) should outline the country's medium-term poverty reduction and growth objectives and policies.
+It is expected that the description would be more detailed at the time of the initial program request or when a new PRSP (or I-PRSP) is produced.117 In cases where a relevant PRS document exists, this description in the LOI/MEFP could cross-reference to the PRS document. - If a PRS document exists, the SCF-supported program should be consistent with the objectives of the PRS in the context of promoting a stable and sustainable macroeconomic position consistent with strong and durable poverty reduction and growth. - In cases where a relevant PRS document118 does not exist, the SCF documentation (e.g., in an attachment to the LOI or MEFP) should outline the country's medium-term poverty reduction and growth objectives and policies.
 Subsequent program documents should refer to this documentation and update it as necessary. - PRS documents are not required for the approval or review of an SCF arrangement, consistent with its short-term focus.
-Nonetheless, whenever a future PSI- or ECF-supported program is under consideration, staff should inform the authorities at an early stage about the relevant definitions and timelines for PRS documentation requirements (Appendix V) to ensure adequate time for the PRS process.
+Nonetheless, whenever a future PSI- or ECF-supported program is under consideration, staff should inform the authorities at an early stage about the relevant definitions and timelines for PRS documentation requirements (Appendix V) to ensure adequate time for the PRS process. - More generally, PRS documents should normally be produced by the country authorities on a 12-month cycle and aligned with other domestic policy cycles.
+Staff are required to prepare a JSAN for PRSPs and I-PRSPs and circulate it to the Executive Board for information or discussion,

-90 See The Acting Chair's Summing Up on Safeguards Assessments-Review of Experience (2010) and Safeguards Assessments-Review of Experience (2010).
+115 See The Acting Chair's Summing Up on Safeguards Assessments-Review of Experience; The Safeguards Policy- Independent Panel's Advisory Report (IMF, 2010h) and Safeguards Assessments-Review of Experience (IMF, 2010g).

-91 See Appendix IV for detailed guidance on poverty reduction objectives and related documents.
+116 See Appendix IV for detailed guidance on poverty reduction objectives and related documents.

-92 See Appendix V for a definition of an I-PRSP.
+117 See Appendix V for a definition of an I-PRSP.